 The Government of the Northwest Territories, in partnership with water partners throughout the Northwest Territories, the Mackenzie River Basin and beyond, leads the implementation of the NWT Water Strategy.
 The NWT Water Strategy - which was developed by federal and Aboriginal governments, environmental organizations, regulatory boards and other water partners - is the guiding policy document of for water management in the territory.
 Its implementation supports the vision that "waters of the NWT remain clean, abundant and productive for all time."

-Support for the incorporation of blockchain technology into DataStream is powered by RBC and rolled out in communities in collaboration with WWF-Canada.
+Support for the incorporation of blockchain technology into DataStream is powered by RBC.
 This technology improves data security, tracking and transparency on DataStream.
 This collaboration showcases how blockchain, open data and citizen science can be used to create a culture of evidence-based decision making to ensure freshwater health.

 RBC Foundation supports a broad range of community initiatives through donations, sponsorships, community investments and employee volunteer activities.
 Learn more about the RBC Foundation at www.rbc.com/community-sustainability

 Evolution and Growth

 DataStream was first piloted in the Mackenzie Basin through a unique collaboration between The Gordon Foundation and the Government of the Northwest Territories, Mackenzie DataStream’s Founding Partner.
 Today, Mackenzie DataStream is integral to the delivery of the Northwest Territories Water Strategy.
-The success of DataStream throughout the Mackenzie Basin has allowed this model to be expanded to Atlantic Canada and the Lake Winnipeg Basin and the Great Lakes and Saint Lawrence region.
+The success of DataStream throughout the Mackenzie Basin has allowed this model to be expanded to Atlantic Canada, the Lake Winnipeg Basin and the Great Lakes and Saint Lawrence region.

 Senior Software Developer

 Deputy Minister of the Department of Environment and Natural Resources (ENR)

-Watershed Management Advisor, Water Resources Division, Department of Environment and Natural Resources (ERN)
+Watershed Management Advisor, Water Resources Division, Department of Environment and Natural Resources (ENR)

 Section Head, Cumulative Impact Monitoring Program, Department of Environmental and Natural Resources (ENR)